jacopodallafior/Air_Quality_Rolling_Window/README.md

-Here’s the updated **README.md** that includes the performance and plots for both versions of the model:

----

 # AIR QUALITY PREDICTOR 🌍💨

 **Air Quality Predictor** is an advanced machine learning system designed to forecast air quality levels at *Serso via dei Caduti*, leveraging a feature store for integrated batch and real-time data pipelines.
 Inspired by O'Reilly's *Building Machine Learning Systems with a Feature Store: Batch, Real-Time, and LLMs*, this project demonstrates the power of scalable and interactive ML systems.